 Uniform Requirement: All cadets are required to wear the issued uniform one complete school day per week, per Army Cadet Command regulations, and to conform to published grooming and appearance standards.
 The US Army Cadet Command provides our cadets the Army Service Uniform (ASU) coat, pants, tie/necktab, shirt, and initial cleaning and alterations.
 Individual cadets are only asked to pay for/provide those items which are unique to them and which they will need to/wish to keep, such as white T-shirts, black socks, uniform shoes, etc., and subsequent uniform alterations should they be required.
 Cadets are responsible for ongoing uniform cleaning and routine care.
 ASU pants and coats are to be dry-cleaned only.
 Shirts should be washed after every wearing to prevent permanent staining.

 Activity Fee: Expenses for activities outside the standard classroom curriculum are funded through an annual activity fee, payable once at the beginning of each year.
 The Activity Fee conforms to all Stafford County Public Schools regulatory requirements, and was instituted at the request of parents in lieu of frequent activity fundraisers.
 The activity fee funds the Military Ball, Awards Ceremony, Battalion apparel (Hoodie/T-shirt) purchase, the Battalion Olympics, leadership labs, cook-outs, field trips, various team and battalion extracurricular events, remaining unfunded uniform accoutrements such as nametags, ribbons, and other accoutrements.
 Students enrolled in the Colonial Forge High School Army JROTC Program are asked to provide $100 each year, or $75 apiece if two or more cadets are from the same household.
 New cadets are also asked to provide an additional $38 so we can purchase you your uniform shoes.
 You may also procure appropriate shoes on your own, but please check with us first to ensure they are correct.
-We ask that all activity fees be sent in by the end of September.
+We ask that all activity fees be submitted by the end of August.
 If parents/guardians have any questions or concerns about the activity fee or uniform items, please contact your son or daughter's individual JROTC instructor.
 Most issues can be worked out between parents and their child's instructor.
 Payment may be made in cash or by personal check or money order made out to: "CFHS JROTC".